-Published in the June 2010 issue of Today’s Facility Manager
+Published in the June 2010 issue of

-If you heard someone besides Snagglepuss say “exit, stage right,” would you know what to do?
+f you heard someone besides Snagglepuss say “exit, stage right,” would you know what to do?
 Does it mean to exit to the right side of the stage or to your right if you’re facing the audience?
 The answer might not seem important now; however, if safety was “stage right,” you might want to know.

 Unfortunately, it seems that society takes the concept of exiting for granted.
 I would imagine that anyone can take a walk randomly into five “consumer” facilities and find at least one exit sign not functioning properly (or worse).
 While those who would notice might not mention it to the management, the worry should be with the ones who do not notice, since they will need to know the escape route in an emergency.

-Things can get worse.
+.
 While at my nephew’s Tae Kwon Do Tournament (not the worse part), I noticed an unilluminated exit sign that pointed the way out of the gymnasium.
 Deciding to see where “safety” was, I found that the doors were blocked by a rack full of shoes being sold by a vendor who seemed confused by the notion that someone would want to open those doors.
 In a facility that was unfamiliar to hundreds of people, one exit was already inaccessible.

-Things do get worse.
+.
 The Station nightclub fire in Rhode Island resulted in 100 lives lost, many of whom crowded around the narrow entrance despite the presence of three other exits.
 Given the thick smoke that was documented during the fire, even functioning egress signage might have been useless.
 As with retail environments, visitors to other types of businesses will not know how or where to exit, whether it is their first or 40th visit.
 Facility managers (fms) need to take note.